desolint/.github/.github/pull_request_template.md

 - [ ] I have tested the changes for responsiveness (if applicable)

 ###### Reviews Tasks
-- [ ] I have answered responded to all the comments from the All the AI Reviewers
+- [ ] I have responded responded to all the comments from all the AI Reviewers
 - [ ] I have addressed all the comments of SonarCloud and similar
 - [ ] I have addressed all the comments of Socket.dev and similar
-- [ ] I have answered responded to all the comments from the reviewers
+- [ ] I have responded responded to all the comments from the reviewers
 - [ ] All the comments are resolved

 ###### Security Tasks